Rust programs

 - Rust has a large standard library, and much of the standard library will be

 simulating Rust programs.
-Doing so changes some of grease
+Doing so changes some of grease's simulator

 settings to be more permissive when analyzing code so that it does not